-- A peak load generating unit helps to meet requirements during the periods of greatest, or peak, load on the system such as when hot weather increases electricity demand for air conditioning.
+- A peak load generating unit helps to meet requirements during periods of greatest, or peak, load on the system such as when hot weather increases electricity demand for air conditioning.

-- An intermediate load generating unit meets system requirements that are greater than base load but less than peak load.
+- An intermediate load generating unit meets system requirements that are more than base load but less than peak load.
 Intermediate load generating units are used during the transition between base load and peak load requirements.